outbrain/propagator/MANUAL.md

 Based on the `database_instance_schema_mapping` table data, your script will be deployed differently, and automatically so, on different instances.

+You may map a schema name into multiple schemas matching some wildcard.
+This is useful if you have multiple similar schemas on the same database instance, all which have the same set of tables, all which should be affected by the same deployment.
+See Populate Database - Optional for more on this.

 If you don't have any such cases where your schemas can be named differently on different servers, you can safely ignore this feature.